Ethiopia: The Island of Africa

 - All accommodations

 - Sightseeing, events, visits, and entrance fees

 - Services of local guides, drivers, and other staff

 - Services of GeoEx’s in-house air reservations team

-- Bottled water at included meals and while sightseeing
+- Bottled or filtered water at included meals and while sightseeing

 - Emergency evacuation services and secondary medical expense insurance